abbasilab/qstab/README.md

 ### Run entity substitution attack

-The substitution attack targets entities in the distractors of the question.
+The substitution attack targets entities in the distractors of the question by constructing **adversarial distractors**.
 Using a sampling-based approach, the attacker selects a replacement entity to substitute the original one that exist in the instance of the dataset.

 * **Random sampling**